Sector: Transport/Rail Total Cost: $163 Million Status: Ongoing

 Bangladesh is a founding member of the South Asia Subregional Economic Cooperation (SASEC) Program, joining with Bhutan, India, and Nepal in 2001 to form this project-based partnership.
 The Maldives and Sri Lanka became full members of SASEC in May 2014, following several years as active Observers.

 SASEC Projects in Bangladesh

 Since 2003, the Government of Bangladesh has approved 13 ADB-financed SASEC investment projects worth more than $3.84 billion.

 Source: SASEC Project Portfolio, as of March 2023

 Bangladesh: SASEC Project Portfolio, as of March 2023

-In addition to the projects, ADB-financed technical assistance has supported SASEC investment projects in Bangladesh, regional cooperation forums and knowledge-sharing initiatives, and pilot projects since 2001.
+In addition to the projects, ADB-financed technical assistance has supported SASEC investment projects in Bangladesh, regional cooperation forums, and knowledge-sharing initiatives, and pilot projects since 2001.
 A total of 11 national technical assistance projects (cumulative worth $8.98 million) have assisted Bangladesh in project preparation, strategic planning, and capacity building.